"My twin": Iyabo Ojo's Priscilla gushes over brother Festus as he marks birthday

-Iyabo Ojo’s Priscilla Melt Hearts With Beautiful Words, Adorable TikTok Video as Brother Festus Turns New Age
+Iyabo Ojo’s Priscilla Melts Hearts With Beautiful Words, Adorable TikTok Video as Brother Festus Turns New Age

 - Priscilla also called her brother who is currently outside the country her twin and revealed that she cannot wait to see him